M3RG-IITD/StriderNET/README.md

     jraph       > 0.0.6.dev0
     optax       > 0.1.4

-## Authors
-	-Vaibhav Bihani, Deparment of Civil Engineering, Indian Institute of Technology Delhi, Hauz Khas, New Delhi, India 110016 -Sahil Manchanda,Department of Computer Science and Engineering,Indian Institute of Technology Delhi, Hauz Khas, New Delhi, India 110016
-	-Sayan Ranu∗,Department of Computer Science and Engineering,Indian Institute of Technology Delhi, Hauz Khas, New Delhi, India 110016 and,Yardi School of Artificial Intelligence, Indian Institute of Technology Delhi, Hauz Khas, New Delhi, India 110016
-	-N. M. Anoop Krishnan†, Department of Civil Engineering, Indian Institute of Technology Delhi, Hauz Khas, New Delhi, India 110016 and, Yardi School of Artificial Intelligence, Indian Institute of Technology Delhi, Hauz Khas, New Delhi, India 110016

 **Example Usage**

 To run the training of model :
 ```
 python -u -m src.Train.py